Discipline Process: Review

 Initiate an investigation

 An investigator gathers information related to the complaint or report.
-An investigation may lead to a citation or a hearing.
+An investigation may lead to a citation or a hearing by a hearing panel.

 The Commissioner will let the teacher know the outcome of the preliminary review.
 The Commissioner will also tell the person who made the report or complaint.
 If the Commissioner decides to start an investigation, the Commissioner will tell the school district or independent school authority that employs the teacher.